Blog Banner SVG

 This section explains the core components of the DPIIT legal framework that determine which startups can apply for recognition.

-1. Definition of a Startup: A startup must be a Private Limited Company, LLP, or Partnership Firm incorporated in India.
+1. Definition of a Startup: A startup must be a Private Limited Company, LLP, Partnership Firm, Cooperative Society, or Multi-State Cooperative Society incorporated in India.
 It should focus on innovation, development, or improvement of products, services, or processes, or have a scalable business model with potential for wealth creation and job generation.
-Importantly, startups formed by splitting or restructuring existing businesses are not eligible.

-2. Eligibility Criteria: Startups must be less than 10 years old from the date of incorporation and have an annual turnover not exceeding ₹100 crore in any financial year.
+2. Eligibility Criteria: Startups must be less than 10 years old (20 years for Deep Tech) from the date of incorporation and have an annual turnover not exceeding ₹200 crore (₹300 crore for Deep Tech) in any financial year.
 These criteria ensure that the benefits reach genuine, growth-oriented startups rather than established companies.

-1. Benefits and Recognition Process: Recognized startups gain tax exemptions under Section 80-IAC, angel tax relief, intellectual property support, and priority in government tenders.
-Applications are submitted through the National Single Window System (NSWS) (nsws.gov.in), where DPIIT evaluates eligibility and grants recognition.
+3. Benefits and Recognition Process: Recognized startups gain tax exemptions under Section 80-IAC, angel tax relief, intellectual property support, and priority in government tenders.
+Applications are submitted through the National Single Window System (NSWS) (nsws.gov.in ), where DPIIT evaluates eligibility and grants recognition (typically within 2–10 working days).

 Core Eligibility Criteria for Startup India Registration

-To be recognized under Startup India (DPIIT Recognition), a startup must satisfy a set of core eligibility criteria.
+To get Startup India (DPIIT) recognition, a startup must meet a set of core eligibility criteria under the Startup India framework.
 Below is a detailed breakdown of each criterion.

 1. Eligible Business Structures